Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Results and discussion

-Next, we shall {focus on} whether the improved wiggles after reconstruction can {lead to} more accurate {measurements of} the oscillation parameters $\omega$ and $\phi$.
+Next, let us consider whether the \Baojiu{`sharpened'} wiggles after reconstruction can lead to more accurate measurements of the oscillation parameters $\omega$ and $\phi$.
 Regarding the oscillation frequency $\omega$, the reconstructed values of $\omega$ are much closer to the theoretical values than the unreconstructed values in all cases, which is especially evident at low redshifts.
-Except for a few high-redshift cases, the improvement on the uncertainties after reconstruction is evident in most cases as well.
-Specifically, when comparing amongst different models, it appears that the reconstructed $\omega$ values of Model 1 show {slightly better performances over} those of Model 2 and Model 3, which is because the reconstructed wiggles of Model 1 have four evident peaks within the fitting range of scales at all redshifts, while Model 2 and Model 3 only have two; {clearly} more peaks {can} enhance the accuracy of the fit.
-Similarly, the unreconstructed values of Model 1 seem to be closer to the theoretical values than those of Model 2 and Model 3; more details will be discussed later.
-For each model, the reconstructed values of H1 are a little bit better than those of H2 at the same redshift in most low-redshift cases, which {can be explained by} the larger halo number density of H1.
-By contrast, there is no evident distinction of the unreconstructed values at the same redshift between H1 and H2, which could result from the non-negligible noise in the wiggle spectra.
-It can be checked by having more realisations of the simulations in the future.
-Moreover, for each catalogue, the reconstructed values become closer to the theoretical values as the redshift increases {in the} low-redshift {range, but} it cannot be further improved at high redshift, which is similar to how the redshift affects the reconstructed $\zeta$ {as we found} above.
-By contrast, it is shown that the unreconstructed values of DM become more accurate with increasing redshift, but those of H1 and H2 do not show the same trend, which could be caused by the evident noise in the wiggle spectra due to the wide gap between the number densities of dark matter particles and haloes.
-Therefore, the reconstruction mainly improves the prediction of $\omega$ at low redshift, and the predictions for Model 2 and Model 3 are improved more than those for Model 1.
+Except for a few high-redshift cases, the improvement on the uncertainties after reconstruction is evident in most cases as well. \Yuhaonew{The unreconstructed $\omega$ values of Model 2 and Model 3 appear to be closer to their theoretical values than in Model 1 and Model 4, which is probably because the former two models have more oscillation periods within the fitting range of scales than the latter two} (see the right panel of Fig.~\ref{fig:1}, or the blue lines in Fig.~\ref{fig:2}).
+After reconstruction, however, there is less clear difference among the four models, either in how close the reconstructed $\omega$ is to the theoretical value or in their uncertainties.
+Likewise, the difference between the best-fit reconstructed $\omega$ values in H1 and H2 is rather mild, although the uncertainties are generally smaller for the former catalogue. \Yuhaonew{Overall, the results indicate that reconstruction does indeed lead to a stronger improvement of the measurement of $\omega$ in Models 1 and 4, which have fewer visible peaks at $k\lesssim0.5h\mathrm{Mpc}^{-1}$.}